top of page

 TRAINING AND PREPARATION FOR THE BIKING

 The key point to note is getting time in the saddle for back-to-back days.
-If you can do three days of 8+ hours back-to-back riding, you will be at the right fitness level.
-The fitter you are for a challenge like this the more you can enjoy each and every moment.
+If you can do three days of 10+ hours back-to-back riding, you will be at the right fitness level.
+The fitter you are for a challenge like this the more you can enjoy each moment.

 You need to be familiar with some basic mechanics.
 Being able to change your own inner tube and replace the tyre is a MUST.
 Our crew will be able to assist and help if and when needed, but it makes it much more efficient if you are able to whip the tyre off yourself.